Download a copy of the style guide by clicking the link below:

 ‘that’ defines, ‘which’ gives extra information (often in a clause enclosed by commas): ‘this is the house that Jack built’; but ‘this house, which Jack built, is falling down’;

-Tip: note that the sentence remains grammatical without ‘that’, but not without ‘which’
+Tip: note that the sentence is still correct without ‘that’, but not without ‘which’

 treatment-naïve